 In recent years Michelle lent her vocals to the Partland Brothers project with music legend Ronnie Hawkins and performed with R&B singer Selena Evangeline during Canadian Music Week.
 Michelle was invited to participate in the International Cabaret Conference at Yale in 2010 and reprised her role as “Woman 2″ in Jay Boehmer’s Broadway Goes Jazz in 2011.
 Michelle was in the original cast of the highly acclaimed, The Man in Black starring Shawn Barker, touring the U.S. and Canada from 2006 until early 2013 singing “June Carter”.

 Since settling in Connecticut, Michelle has appeared locally with The Heartbeat Jazz Band, the Galvanized Jazz Band, and with acclaimed pianist, arranger, and musical director Donn Trenner.
 In the fall of 2015 Michelle opened for comic legend Bob Newhart with a 10-piece Big Band for an audience of 5,000 at Casino Rama.
-Other recent performances include singing background vocals for Ronnie Spector (lead singer of “The Ronettes”), and guesting with Matt “Guitar” Murphy (“Blues Brothers”) opening for Little Richard at B.B.
+Other performances include singing background vocals for Ronnie Spector (lead singer of “The Ronettes”), and guesting with Matt “Guitar” Murphy (“Blues Brothers”) opening for Little Richard at B.B.
 King Blues Club in NYC.